samsuh/back-to-basics-javascript-2025/functions/notes.md

 map has to return new value out. otherwise itll return something (undefined), so returning the value will populate it with info you actually want. capture the returned new array into a variable. can return in whatever format you want the output to be, like in an object.

+### Find

+.find()
+returns ONE ELEMENT
+returns the value of the FIRST element that satisfies the testing function "test function" returns true of false and is used to test every element.

+const goodBook = books.find(b => b.rating >= 4.3)

+### Filter

+returns a new array containing only elements that satisfy the test function Test all elements.
+Test OK, KEEP element.
+"test function" returns boolean. run against every element in array. keep TRUE.

+const query = 'the'
+const results = books.filter(b => {
+const title = book.title.toLowerCase()
+return title.includes(query.toLowerCase())
+})

+### Every

+checks each element in an array for a test function. if ALL elements satisfy the test, return one 'true' words.every(word => word.length === 3) //true

+pass in boolean test function.

+### Some

+same as every but if some elements satisfy, return true. every must have all elements satisfy to return true.